borekKSH/bor-kur/README.md

 Headless CMS-based website for the BOR-KUR chicken farm.

 ## Includes pages:
+- **Global Layout for all the pages**
+  - Navbar
+  - Contact form
+  - Address footer
+  - Footer

 - **Home**
   - Hero
+  - About
   - Our values
-  - Contact us
 - **Location**
-  - Interactive map (Leaflet.js)
+  - Interactive map (Google Maps)
-  - Our location
 - **Thank you**
 - **Not found / 404 with auto-redirect**